ShoesForClues/eztask/README.md

 # eztask
 A task scheduler written in Lua

-This library will work with any platform that uses Lua, including LÖVE, Corona, Roblox, etc..
+This library will work with any platform that uses Lua, including LÖVE, Corona, etc..

 # How to use in LÖVE
 ```lua